hsurekar/registration-source/README.md

 ## Installation

-1. Download the plugin ZIP file from the [Releases](https://github.com/hsurekar/registration-source/releases) page.
+1. Download the ZIP file from the [Releases](https://github.com/hsurekar/registration-source/releases) page.
 2. In your WordPress admin dashboard, go to "Plugins" -> "Add New".
 3. Click the "Upload Plugin" button and upload the downloaded ZIP file.
 4. Activate the plugin.